AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/connecting-to-legacy-versions/step-1-of-3-install-2013.md

 title: Step 1 of 3 -Install the Marketo Solution in Dynamics (2013 On-Premises)
 exl-id: 89f90bca-b459-447f-bbdd-363f232a1059
 ---
-# Step 1 of 3: Install the Marketo Solution in Dynamics (2013 On-Premises) {#step-of-install-the-marketo-solution-in-dynamics-on-premises}
+# Step 1 of 3: Install the Marketo Solution in [!DNL Dynamics] (2013 On-Premises) {#step-of-install-the-marketo-solution-in-dynamics-on-premises}

-Before you can sync Microsoft Dynamics On-Premises and Marketo, you need to first install the Marketo solution in Dynamics.
+Before you can sync [!DNL Microsoft Dynamics] On-Premises and Marketo, you need to first install the Marketo solution in [!DNL Dynamics].

 >[!NOTE]
 >